 One more thing, if you’re planning to buy the Asus VivoBook S14 i5 variant or the Ryzen 7 variant then, this review is valid for you too, for most of the part except the performance.
 Because that’ll vary quite a bit.

 So, here’s the Asus VivoBook S14 Ryzen 5 4500u review:

 \//\ The Build:

 Well, it’s constructed from metal.
 You’ll not find any plastic on the outside shell.
-Though the top lid is constructed of a magnesium alloy type of a thing, which might feel like it’s plastic, but it’s actually metal.
-The upper deck where the keyboard and trackpad resides, has a matte metal finish with chamfered edges all along.
-And these chamfered edges are what makes it look more expensive than it actually is.
+Though the top lid is constructed of a magnesium alloy type of thing, which might feel like it’s plastic, it’s actually metal.
+The upper deck where the keyboard and trackpad reside has a matte metal finish with chamfered edges all along.
+And these chamfered edges are what make it look more expensive than it actually is.
 The upper deck has a bit of flex, you won’t’ really notice it, unless you’re purposefully trying to test it.
 And lastly, the bottom part feels the most clingy, but you won’t see or touch it anyway, so it’s fine.